barjacks/bg_copy_paste/README.md

 I excluded, are there are only a few thousand of decisions.
 Splitting them into the various section does not allow for enough text to analyse.

-The following iPython Notebooks contain 14 analyses: Each section in French and German.
+The following iPython Notebooks contain 14 analyses: Each court section in French and German.